 - Review of the South Australian Liquor Licensing Act 1997 (PDF 6.42MB)

-On 2 October 2015 the government announced the first full scale review of South Australia’s liquor licensing laws in almost 20 years.
-A discussion paper was released that focused on three key themes:
+On 2 October 2015 a full review of South Australia’s liquor licensing laws was announced, and a discussion paper was released.

-The public was invited to make submissions about reforming the current Liquor Licensing Act 1997.
+The public was invited to make submissions about reforming the Liquor Licensing Act 1997.

 Submissions closed on 29 January 2016.
 However, some respondents were granted an extension until 5 February 2016 to allow for the collation and inclusion of critical research data in their submissions.